Qatami-0/wro-future-engineers-the-good-boys/README.md

 Our robot uses a rear-wheel drive system and a front steering system.
 The rear axle is powered by one motor, which drives the robot forward.
 The rear axle is supported with bearings to reduce friction and keep the wheels aligned while moving.

 For steering, the robot uses a servo motor connected to a front axle.
-The front axle holds two wheels, and both wheels are attached with separate bearings.
+The front axle holds two wheels, and both wheels are attached with a single connector and axle.
 This allows the servo to rotate the steering axle smoothly and control the direction of the robot during autonomous movement.

 The robot uses multiple sensors to understand the field: